Vyral/base-template/_drafts/the-10-commandments-of-buying-a-home.md

 Today I want to talk about a few of the 10 commandments of buying a home.

 It can take anywhere from three weeks to three months or longer from the time you're pre-approved to the time you close on a property.
-During that time, there are many things that can come up and affect your ability to be approved for your mortgage loan. **It is important that after you are initially pre-approved, your finances don’t change. &nbsp;**
+During that time, there are many things that can come up and affect your ability to be approved for your mortgage loan. **It is important that after you are initially pre-approved, your finances don’t change.  **

 {% include pullquote.html %}